 There is no appeal against the informal decision not to issue a registration certificate to a person who claims temporary residency.
-However, there were no instances in which such a problem was reported, and it can be safely assumed that all persons displaced from Ukraine were effectively allowed to access the temporary protection procedure.
+However, there were no instances in which such a problem was reported, and the author of this report notes that it can be safely assumed that all persons displaced from Ukraine were effectively allowed to access the temporary protection procedure.